Near Captain Cook in Hawaii County, Hawaii — Hawaiian Island Archipelago (Pacific Ocean)

 Erected 1874 by "Some of his fellow countrymen".

 Location.
 19° 28.878′ N, 155° 56.006′ W. Marker is near Captain Cook, Hawaii, in Hawaii County.
 Marker can be reached from Kealakekua Bay.
-Touch for map.
-The Cook Memorial can only be accessed by land (on foot or horseback) via steep, unpaved mountainside trails - southeast from the community of Captain Cook, HI. and west from Mamalahoa Hwy.
-(HI-11); or via water (kayak or boat) from Kealakekua Bay.
+The Cook Memorial can only be accessed by land (on foot or horseback) via steep, unpaved mountainside trails - southeast from the community of Captain Cook, HI. and Touch for map.
 Marker is in this post office area: Captain Cook HI 96704, United States of America.
+Touch for directions.

 More about this marker.
 The marker is in poor condition, ravaged by the effects of weather and salt water over the years.
 However, it is a magnificent location for snorkeling and well worth the effort.